 Every member of our team plays a significant role in our success.
 Tocagen hires individuals who share our passion for ending cancer mortality and have exceptional talent that will contribute to this goal.

-The Associate Director of Biostatistics directs clinical trial biostatistics and programming activities for Clinical; works on abstract problems across functional areas of the business.
+This position directs clinical trial biostatistics and programming activities for Clinical; works on abstract problems across functional areas of the business.
 Establishes and approves scientific methods for design and implementation of clinical protocols, data collection systems and final reports.
 Interacts internally with executive level management; and externally with regulatory agencies and experts in the field as well as any contracted resource for biometrics.

 Duties and Responsibilities Include But Are Not Limited To: